Order of Saint Basil the Great: Development

 At the Synod of Novogrudok in 1617, the Congregation of the Holy Trinity was established, bringing together all Uniate monasteries.
-At that time there were five monasteries in Vilnius, Novogrudok, Minsk, Zhyrovichy and Byten, with sixty monks in total.
+At that time, there were five monasteries in Vilnius, Novogrudok, Minsk, Zhyrovichy and Byten, with 60 monks in total.
 The order was approved in 1631 by Pope Urban VIII.
 As the Union expanded, the number of monasteries within the congregation also increased.
 Not all monasteries that accepted the Union, however, joined the congregation; this mainly concerned those located in the Crown, which differed from the Lithuanian ones in their greater poverty, simpler clothing, longer beards and generally lower intellectual level of the monks.
 In 1739, a new Congregation of the Protection of the Blessed Virgin Mary was founded for monasteries in the Kingdom of Poland.
-It was called the Ruthenian, Crown or Polish congregation, to distinguish it from the older Lithuanian one.
+It was labelled the "Ruthenian", "Crown", or "Polish" congregation, to distinguish it from the older Lithuanian one.

 Claims to precedence by the Lithuanian province led to the unification of both congregations into the Ruthenian Order of Saint Basil the Great (Ordo Sancti Basilii Magni Ruthenorum) by Pope Benedict XIV in 1744, with the former congregations becoming provinces.
 The archimandry of Supraśl, together with its residences in Warsaw and Kuźnica, remained outside the order.
 At the time of the union, the order comprised 195 monasteries and 1,145 monks.

-The Order of Saint Basil the Great spread and flourished across modern day Belarus and Ukraine and played a key role in the education both of laity and clergy, and helped to preserve the distinctiveness of the Ruthenian culture in the predominantly Polish and Roman Catholic Polish–Lithuanian Commonwealth until the partitions of Poland at the end of the 18th century.
-In 1772, the Order had over 200 monasteries and over 1,000 monks, six seminaries, twenty schools and colleges, and four printing houses.
+The Order of Saint Basil the Great spread and flourished across modern-day Belarus and Ukraine, playing a key role in the education both of laity and clergy while helping preserve the distinctiveness of Ruthenian culture in the predominantly Polish and Roman Catholic Polish–Lithuanian Commonwealth, until the partitions of Poland at the end of the 18th century.
+In 1772, the Order had over 200 monasteries and over 1,000 monks, six seminaries, 20 schools and colleges, and four printing houses.